 Furthermore, weekend tests don’t even guarantee less traffic.
 Some areas are just as busy on weekends as they are on weekday evenings.
 Shopping centres, markets and concerts can draw huge crowds to popular towns and cities at the weekend.

 These factors might make you think twice about whether the financial disadvantage is worth it.
-That’s right, your wallet will suffer more for a weekend test: prices start £13 higher than weekday slots.
+That’s right, your wallet will suffer more for a weekend test: the cost of a driving test on weekends starts £13 higher than weekday slots.

 Should You Hold Out For a Weekend Driving Test?